sinistersnare/Wires/README.md

 ## License ##

 This game is free.
 As in beer and as in speech.

-Licensed as BSD 3-clause, feel free to use this game however you would like, with attribution, thank you optional.
+Licensed as BSD 3-clause, feel free to use this game however you would like, with attribution.

+Thank you optional and heartily appreciated.